innovationnorway/analysis-innovation-policy-data/README.md

 To be able to monitor the use of the measures, the Ministry of Trade and Industry has commissioned Innovation Norway to expand its reporting to include regularly updated data on how the measures affect the business community.
 Innovation Norway has, with the assistance of Economics Norway (Samfunnsøkonomisk Analyse AS), also obtained information on schemes other than its own to get a more complete picture of the use of measures.

+__The dataset has been collected up until July 2023 in this repository.
+For newer versions of the dataset, please contact Øystein Sjølie at oystein.sjolie@innovasjonnorge.no.__
-The dataset that has been collected so far is included in this repository.
-A visualisation of the data made in PowerBI is published on the webpage of the Norwegian Goverment [Link](https://www.regjeringen.no/no/tema/naringsliv/sporsmal-og-svar-for-norske-bedrifter-om-koronautbruddet/koronadata/id2740151/)
+An updated visualisation of the data made in PowerBI is published on the webpage of the Norwegian Goverment [Link](https://www.regjeringen.no/no/tema/naringsliv/sporsmal-og-svar-for-norske-bedrifter-om-koronautbruddet/koronadata/id2740151/)

 ## License
 The data in this project are released under the [Norwegian Licence for Open Government Data (NLOD)](https://data.norge.no/nlod/en/2.0/)